scVENUS/sPickle/README.txt

 Enhancements: the new utility method SPickleTools.reducer() simplifies the implementation of complex __reduce__ methods.
-I Added an option to change the module name(s) of pickled objects, if the respective module is pickled by value.
+I Added an option to rename the module name of pickled objects.
+The methods sPickle.SPickleTools.dumps_with_external_ids and sPickle.SPickleTools.remotemethod got a new parameter "additionalResourceObjects".

 Version 0.0.8
 -------------
 2012-07-17